 - Protein: Found in beans, lentils, tofu, and quinoa.

-- Iron: Spinach, lentils, and fortified cereals are great sources.
+- Iron: Spinach, lentils, and fortified cereals are excellent sources.

 - Calcium: Plant-based sources include fortified almond milk, tofu, and kale.